 - 1. Collect and store a blood sample (approximately 1 tablespoon) from you and also from your mother, father, and brother or sister if you have one.
-This may be slightly painful and there is a small chance that bruising might occur. - If you are going into hospital for treatment or an operation, the doctor can collect your blood when you are feeling sleepy or asleep.
+This can be painful and bruising can occur.
+If you are going into hospital for treatment or an operation, the doctor can collect your blood when you are feeling sleepy or asleep.
 If you are not having any treatment, we will get a nurse who is specially trained to come and take your blood.
 This nurse can use a special numbing cream on your arm, so that it won't hurt very much when the needle goes in.
-The entire blood sample will be collected with only one try.
-We will store your blood and DNA in special freezers and they will only be used for cerebral palsy research. - 2.
-Store a sample of your DNA at a research centre called 'Genetic Repositories Australia' (GRA).
+The entire blood sample will be collected with only one attempt.
+We will store your blood and DNA in special freezers and we will use it only for cerebral palsy research. - 2.
+Store a sample of your DNA at a research building called 'Genetic Repositories Australia' (GRA).
 People working at GRA have the skill to extract DNA (take it out from your blood) and store it for us.
 They will do this by using white blood cells from each blood sample we collect, and growing them to ensure an ongoing supply of DNA.
 This means that we shouldn't need to come back and ask you for more blood later.
 Your parents will be given extra information about this. - Your anonymous DNA samples may be used by other researchers for research in any medical condition, with ethics committee approval. - 3.
 Ask your mother to fill in a short questionnaire about things that happened when she was pregnant with you. - 4.
-Access and store the following information: - Medical records collected at the time you were born, and about your mother's pregnancy (known as perinatal data). - Information collected by a Cerebral Palsy Register, if you have been diagnosed with cerebral palsy. - A sample from your newborn blood spot (Guthrie) card, if necessary. - Any other information that may be important to cerebral palsy research.
+Access and store the following information: - Medical records collected at the time you were born, and about your mother's pregnancy (known as perinatal data). - Information collected by a Cerebral Palsy Register, if you have been diagnosed with cerebral palsy. - A sample from your Newborn blood spot (Guthrie) card, if necessary. - Any other information that may be important to cerebral palsy research.